Planning a trip to London? In this London travel guide, I give you the scoop on the tacky tourist traps in London to avoid at all costs.

 Plus, it’s an expensive rip off designed to bilk unsuspecting tourists.
 There are some (questionably authentic) Victorian trinkets, along with unrealistic wax figures.
 But the museum seems to center largely on the gift shop.

-Apart from the paucity of offerings, the Sherlock Holmes Museum is rather expensive (£15).
-And you'll have a long wait to get inside to see junk.
-Don't fall for this transparent charade, when there's a plethora of real art to be seen and admired in London.
+Apart from the paucity of offerings, a ticket to the museum is rather expensive (£15).
+And you’ll have a long wait to get inside to see junk.
+Don’t fall for this transparent charade, when there’s a plethora of real art to be seen and admired in London.

 9. Oxford Street: Generic Shopping